11 Hauntingly Sexy Halloween Absinthe Cocktails You Have to Try!

 Absinthe cocktails, of course.

 The Green Fairy shines the brightest on nights that are dark and moody.
-Today, we're sharing some of our favorite absinthe concoctions, all of which feature this tempting and tantalizing liquor.
+Today, we're sharing some of our favorite absinthe concoctions, all of which feature this tempting and tantalizing absinthe alcohol.

 Ready to learn more?
 Let's dive in.